 Through providing temporary bypasses during construction, access along Kūhiō Highway would be maintained for the most part during construction.
-Specific construction sequencing is not known until a construction contractor is procured, but for purposes of this EA a worst-case scenario is assumed from 6 to up to 12 full roadway closures.
+Specific construction sequencing is not known until a construction contractor is procured, but for purposes of this EA a worst-case scenario is assumed from 6 to up to 14 full roadway closures.
 This may involve night work from 6 to up to 12 nights to minimize impacts to the traveling public.
 Waipā and Wai'oli bridges may require a roadway closure of up to a half-day at each location.
 Waikoko Bridge may require a closure of one to two days.
 The Wainiha Bridges would also likely require a full one day closure for each location.
 Opportunities would be sought to consolidate closures and schedule night work, when possible, to minimize impacts of roadway closures.
+Longer closures can promote construction efficiency and can minimize the need for additional short term closures and the cumulative traffic impacts associated with them.
 A traffic management program and traffic control plan would be developed for the project.
 It would include a public outreach program in concert with the contractor to include public meetings, outreach on timing of delays and closures, and coordination with the public, Kaua'i visitor industry, schools, and emergency services.
 Advanced notification of expected delays/closures through mailings, newspaper, radio announcements, etc. would also be required.
 Provisions for local access would be provided during these closures, when practicable.
 Project sites would also be coordinated with emergency responders and staged in a manner so that emergency access, if required, could be provided.
 School buses would also be accommodated, and school bus stops would be safely maintained.